n0xia/base64/README.md

 ## *Extras*

 The extras are three extra versions of the original implementation.
- - base64-commented.cpp is a version where every single step is explained.
+ - base64-commented.cpp is a version where every single step is commented in detail.
  - base64-verbose.cpp is a verbose option where every single step of the Base64 conversion is displayed in the terminal in all of its glory.
+ - base64-clargs.cpp is a command line version that uses command line arguments as input

 ***